josephmate/FreeGameNotifier/README.md

 Worst case, the user has to host the bot on their machine and leave it running but that's wasteful.

+- **MAYBE**: begin.com has scheduled functions and does not need a cc.
+However, they do not let you pick a time.
+I need it to run once a week around 11AM EST on Thursday.

+> Limits
+>
+> In the Begin free-tier, scheduled functions are limited in the following ways:
+>
+>     They can run no more frequently than once every 6 hours
+>     30 seconds of execution time
+>
+> Begin paid-tier apps are not limited in these ways.
+>
+> Another important thing to note: AWS does not guarantee the exact time of
+> execution.
+So while you can request a scheduled function runs twice daily, you
+> cannot specify that it run at noon and midnight – it may always run at 2:04 PM &
+> 2:04 AM, for example.

 - **MAYBE**: PythonAnywhere looks like it has scheduled tasks that you can run at most once per day on free tier.
 However, it is limited to running once per day.